Skip to content

 8. Select “Start Upload”.
 Case Center will perform a virus scan on the video prior to accepting it for upload in the system.
 Depending on the size of your file, it may take a moment for your video to appear in the case in Case Center.

-Orders and endorsements must be uploaded following a different naming protocol.
+Orders and endorsements must be uploaded following a different naming protocol than other documents.
 The order or endorsement must be clearly identified, such as:

 Prior to each hearing, parties are to upload into the hearing sub-bundle a completed Participant Information formWhere possible, the moving party for the event is asked to coordinate with other parties to complete one form for the hearing.